programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 [^5]: This does happen for a few written State of the Union addresses, where a long bulleted list gets parsed into one very long sentence.

 [^6]: Taylor Arnold. "cleanNLP: A Tidy Data Model for Natural Language Processing".
 R Package, Version 0.24. [https://cran.r-project.org/web/packages/cleanNLP/index.html](https://cran.r-project.org/web/packages/cleanNLP/index.html)

+[^7]: See for example, the author's text: Taylor Arnold and Lauren Tilton. *Humanities Data in R: Exploring Networks, Geospatial Data, Images, and Text*.
+Springer, 2015.